 2-day course for experienced walkers who want to move their walking from hills to mountains.

 The Mountain Skills course is an ideal choice for walkers interested in applying their countryside walking skills to the mountain environment.
 Ideally, participants will have done some hill walking previously in areas such as the Yorkshire Dales or Peak District, or already enjoy fellwalking in the Lake District and want to improve their skills.
 You will already be confident navigating with a map following clear paths.
 This course teaches the skills required to plan and follow your own walks across the Lakeland mountains, deal with the mountain environment (including steep ground) and look after yourself in the mountains.
 A good level of fitness is required.
 Accredited to Mountain Training.

-1-day course for aspiring Mountain Leaders, NNAS Gold award or competent navigators
+1-day course for aspiring Mountain Leaders, NNAS Silver or Gold Award, and competent navigators

 This 1-day advanced course is ideal for experienced and accomplished hill-walkers and navigators.
 During the course, we will move progressively into more challenging terrain and conditions, and we will actively seek out poor visibility and complex landform, whilst learning and perfecting the skills required to effectively and efficiently move across the open hills.
 We will cover around 8 miles over the day.